 I always have a cup in my hand when I’m out.
-I like asking the bartender to make me a fun non-alcoholic drink like a fresh lemonade or a coconut mojito.
+I like to ask the bartender to make me a non-alcoholic drink like a fresh lemonade or a muddled fruit spritzer.

 6 Tasty Non-Alcoholic Mixed Drinks To Drink Instead Of Booze